 "You're jealous of Dean because he's great and Rory's madly in love with him."
 Lorelai assumes.
 "But you taking the bracelet didn't hurt Dean, it hurt Rory.
 That bracelet is the most precious thing she owns.
 She never takes it off.
 It means everything to her.
 And you stealing it was unbelievably cruel."

 "The most precious thing she owns?"
-Jess asks.
+Jess asks in disbelief.

 "If it's the most precious thing she owns why did it take her two weeks to figure out it was gone?"
-Lorelai is taken back by that.
-"You might want to reevaluate how madly in love she is.
+Lorelai was taken back and didn't know what to say.
+"You might want to re-evaluate how madly in love she is.
 I wouldn't start calling him 'son' yet."

-Luke walks passed and Lorelai closes the door, not looking surprised at all that she was being blamed for something once again.
+Lorelai closes the door, behind him, not surprised that she was once again being blamed for something.
 "Good."
-She says, sarcastically before following an angry Luke into the kitchen.
+She says, sarcastically.

 "I ran into Taylor at the market.
 And I found out he owns the building that apartment was in."